Mary, Lady Heath: Athletics

-Before becoming a pilot Lady Heath had already made her mark.
-During the First World War, she spent two years as a dispatch rider, based in England and later France, where she had her portrait painted by Sir John Lavery.
+Before becoming a pilot, Lady Heath had already made her mark.
+During World War I, she spent two years as a despatch rider, based in England and later France, where she had her portrait painted by Sir John Lavery.
 By then, she had married the first of her three husbands and as Sophie Mary Eliott-Lynn, was one of the founders of the Women's Amateur Athletic Association after her move from her native Ireland to London in 1922, following a brief sojourn in Aberdeen.

+In 1922, she finished second behind Sylvia Stone in the national high jump.
+The following year Eliott-Lynn became the national javelin (two handed) champion, after winning the WAAA Championships title at the 1923 WAAA Championships.
+She also finished second in the 120 yards hurdles and third in the shot put.

-She was Britain's first women's javelin champion and set a disputed world record for the high jump.
-She was also a delegate to the International Olympic Committee in 1925, the same year that she took her first flying lessons.
-In 1923 she represented the United Kingdom at the 1923 Women's Olympiad in Monte Carlo, during the games she came third place at the high jump, javelin throw and the Women's pentathlon, later that year she participated in the first WAAA Championships.
-In 1924 she participated in the 1924 Women's Olympiad winning the silver medal in the long jump, in 1926 she again represented the United Kingdom at javelin at the 1926 Women's World Games in Gothenburg, coming fourth with a throw of 44.63 metres.
-In 1925, she published a coaching manual Athletics for women and girls, which advised on basic training.
+She set a disputed world record for the high jump.
+In 1923 she represented the United Kingdom at the 1923 Women's Olympiad in Monte Carlo, during the games she came third place at the high jump, javelin throw and the Women's pentathlon.
+In 1924 she participated in the 1924 Women's Olympiad winning the silver medal in the long jump.
+Also in 1924, she won the high jump and javelin AAA titles at the 1924 WAAA Championships.

+In 1925, she published a coaching manual Athletics for women and girls, which advised on basic training and was also a delegate to the International Olympic Committee, the same year that she took her first flying lessons.
+In 1926 she again represented the United Kingdom at javelin at the 1926 Women's World Games in Gothenburg, coming fourth, with a throw of 44.63 metres.

 In 1928, Lady Heath represented England as a judge in the 1928 Summer Olympics, the first Olympics in which women's athletics were included.